 - 1. An online application completed at www.cuw.edu/apply. - 2.
 Official transcripts from all post-secondary institutions attended.
-These must be sent directly to the CUW Center at which you are enrolling.
-Students must have a minimum cumulative GPA of 2.75 or better. - 3.
-An essay regarding your interest in obtaining the BS-Nc degree as well as self-identified professional and academic areas of strength and weakness, professional area of interest, and current area of employment. - 4.
+These must be sent directly to the Concordia University Center at which you are enrolling.
+Students must have a minimum cumulative GPA of 2.75 or higher. - 3.
+A self-reflection essay answering questions; an outline will be provided. - 4.
 One work related letter of recommendation. - 5.
-Copies of current WI nursing license and CPR card. - 6.
-An online background check at a cost of \$38.00.
+Copies of current state nursing license and CPR card. - 6.
+An online background check at a cost of \$55.00.
 Instructions will be provided upon application.

-When an applicant's file is complete, the file is forwarded to the Admission Committee for review.
-The Admission Committee can make one of three decisions.
-An official decision letter is sent to the applicant, giving the decision of the Admission Committee.
+When an applicant's file is complete, the file is forwarded to the Chairperson of the Non-Traditional Nursing Program for review.
+Based upon review of the file the Chairperson will make one of three decisions and the applicant will receive an official decision letter.

-- 1. The student is unconditionally admitted to the program. - 2.
-The student is provisionally admitted, admission and/or continuation in the program is contingent upon meeting certain conditions that are stipulated in the acceptance letter the student receives. - 3.
-The student is admitted as a non-degree seeking student. - 4.
+- 1. The student is granted full admission to the program. - 2.
+The student is conditionally admitted: admission and/or continuation in the program is contingent upon meeting certain conditions that are stipulated in the acceptance letter. - 3.
 The student is denied admission.